-Sanford Health offers a live online emergency medical technician (EMT) course this winter and spring.
+Sanford Health offers a live online emergency medical technician (EMT) course this fall and spring.
 The training is ideal for people interested in emergency care, serving with their community ambulance or in pursuing a career as a paramedic or in health care.

 “One of the challenges from a global perspective is that there’s a dwindling number of volunteers and EMS (emergency medical services) agency members,” said Travis Spier, director of simulation and pre-hospital care at Sanford Health in Sioux Falls, South Dakota.
 “When we look at ambulance services in South Dakota and the surrounding states, we also see dwindling numbers.”